Table of Contents

 Key things to know:

 You also need to configure shipping rates in your Shopify store to cover what Printify charges you.
-You'll need to manually configure shipping rates in Shopify to match Printify's pricing — this is a setup step many sellers miss, and getting it wrong means you're subsidizing customer shipping out of your margin.
+This is a setup step many sellers miss — getting it wrong means you're subsidizing customer shipping out of your margin.
+If you're thinking about a free-shipping threshold to nudge up average order value, see how to model the cash flow impact before you commit.

 Shopify Plan and Transaction Fees